Define form properties

 - Remember to click Save Changes after editing each type of message.

-To delete a property from a communication plan:
+To delete a property from a workflow:

 Renaming or deleting a property may cause it to be removed from messages that are scheduled to be sent in the future.